Does tongue tie cause breastfeeding problems?

 Many health professionals also were embarrassed years ago about releasing tongue ties for “preventing speech problems”.
 And release of tongue tie to prevent speech problems died out when studies were published that moderate tongue ties do not mean speech problems in languages such as English whose phonemes (sounds) do not require a wide range of tongue mobility.
 This left many health professionals with a feeling of having been recommending a procedure that had no value.
 Something like the feeling they had when it was found that the virtually universal tonsillectomy and adenoidectomy in young children was being too often done without reason.

-In fact, mild tongue tie does not seem to cause problems for native speakers of English or that the “lisp” and speech impediments are minor and go unnoticed because of a wide variety of pronunciations of different phonemes (sounds) being tolerated by English speakers.
+Mild tongue tie does not seem to cause problems for native speakers of English or that the “lisp” and speech impediments are minor and thus go unnoticed because of a wide variety of pronunciations of different phonemes (sounds) being tolerated by English speakers.
 But it does for speakers of many languages where the “r” is “rolled”, as in Spanish and many other languages, including Slavic languages and Arabic or where there are other phonemes which require a greater tongue mobility and where tolerance for “wrong pronunciation” is low and a source of ridicule.

-An anecdote: When I tell parents that the baby has a tongue tie and they have never heard of this, we spend a long time explaining to the parents why the tongue tie might be a problem, what is involved in releasing it and what to do about after care (in fact we no longer recommend stretching exercises).
+An anecdote: When I tell parents that the baby has a tongue tie and they have never heard of this, we spend a long time explaining to the parents why the tongue tie might be a problem, what is involved in releasing it and what to do about after care (in fact we no longer recommend stretching exercises, but are starting to rethink this question also).
 One day, I saw a family originally from Serbia.
 The mother had very sore nipples.
 After I examined the baby, I said to the parents that the baby had a tongue tie.
 The father, instead of asking for a long explanation about this, immediately said “Cut it”.
 I was taken aback, to say the least, as the father asked for no explanation at all.
 When I asked him why he agreed, he said that he himself had a tongue tie when he was a child but could not roll his “r” and was mocked in school.
 At the age of 25 years, he finally had his tongue tie released and he could immediately roll his “r”.
 He did not want his baby to have the same problems as he did.